zuri-training/Qr-gen-proj-team57/README.md

 * User profile with change  profile image ,email and password
 * Forgot passoword and Reset
 * Qrcode generation and download (png,jpeg,pdf)
-* Share  button to social media accounts
+* Share  to social media accounts
+*